royts/royts.github.io/_posts/2020-11-05-nodejs-init-your-modules-like-a-boss.md

 ---
 layout: post
-title: Init you node modules like a boss
+title: Init you're node modules like a boss
 fbcomments: yes
 tags: [nodejs]
 ---

+# The Problem
+We have resources that need to be initialized before we can use them.
+Some examples: DB connection that needs to be opened, a configuration that needs to be loaded, or a cache that needs to be warmed up.

 *tl;dr*
 *- Init your resources when the node module is loaded*
 *- In every place you need the resource, require/import it and await*

-# The Problem
-You have a module that use a resource which need to be initialized.
-This can be a DB connection that need to be opened, a configuration that need to be loaded, or a cache that need to be warmed up.

 # The Old Way
-Let's use a DB connection initialization in a web server as an example.

-I see this pattern a-lot:
+In this example, we need to initialize a DB connection when we load up our web server.

+A common pattern is:

 ```javascript
 // server.js